TeamWox SDK: How to Add Page into TeamWox Module

 return(CPageIndex().Process(context,m_server,path));

-3. Add the CPageNumberThree class definition to the preprocessor commands:
+2. Add the CPageNumberThree class definition into preprocessor commands:

 #include "HelloWorldModule.h"